BenEliyahu/MovieIL/README.md

 - Login with Google
 - Login with Facebook
 - Add movie to your favorite list
-- Delete movie to your favorite list
+- Delete movie on your favorite list
-- Write a comments
+- Write comments
 - Watch movies and tv shows
 - Search movies
 - Dark/Light mode